-basically incompatible with the decrease of kt_f .
-Here, ρ and c_p are density and specific heat capacity, respectively.
+Sensitivity improvement of an IRVB is equivalent to a decrease of σ{IRVB} .
+From the viewpoint of the foil absorber, the product of k and t_f should be decreased. σ{IRVB} can also decrease with the increase of κ .
+However, κ is proportional to k ($\kappa = k/(\rho c_p)$).
+Therefore, the decrease in κ is basically incompatible with the decrease of kt_f .
+Here, ρ and c_p are the density and specific heat capacity, respectively.
 Basically, reduction of kt_f by changing the material of the metal layer of the absorber is the most effective way to reduce σ{IRVB} .

-σ{IRVB} can be decreased also from the viewpoint of IR camera and its field of view [12-14].
-However, in this paper, sensitivity improvement was considered by focusing on the foil absorber material.
+σ{IRVB} can also be decreased from the viewpoint of the IR camera and its field of view.
+12-14 However, in this paper, sensitivity improvement was considered by focusing on the foil absorber material.

 III.
-MATERIAL DEPENDENCE of FOIL ABSORBER THICKNESS
+MATERIAL DEPENDENCE OF FOIL ABSORBER THICKNESS

 If a thinner foil is used, a higher sensitivity can be obtained as mentioned above.
-On the other hand, in order to absorb the photon with a certain energy, the foil absorber needs a thickness which is determined by the attenuation length of photons in the material.
-The material dependence of foil absorber thickness was investigated for the measurement including high-energy radiation from core plasmas [10].
-According to the comparison among Ta, W, Pt, and Au, Pt with 2.5 μm thickness was optimal.
-The relation between the photon energy and the attenuation length in various materials [15] is shown in FIG. 2.
-Drastic changes of the attenuation length are due to absorption end.
-The absorber thickness for the measurement with lower photon energy up to 1 keV was estimated as $t_f^{1 keV}$ by the relation.
-Material dependence of $t_f^{1 \, keV}$ is shown in TABLE 1.
-In the case of Pt, 0.1 μm is sufficient for the absorber thickness.
+On the other hand, in order to absorb the photon with a certain energy, the foil absorber needs a thickness, which is determined by the attenuation length of photons in the material.
+The material dependence of the foil absorber thickness was investigated for the measurement including high-energy radiation from core plasmas.10 According to the comparison among Ta, W, Pt, and Au, Pt with 2.5 μ m thickness was optimal.
+The relation between the photon energy and the attenuation length in various materials15 is shown in Fig. 2.
+Drastic changes of the attenuation length are due to the absorption end.
+The absorber thickness for the measurement with lower photon energy up to 1 keV was estimated as $t_f^{1\mathrm{keV}}$ by the relation.
+The material dependence of $t_f^{1\mathrm{keV}}$ is shown in Table I. In the case of Pt, 0.1 μm is sufficient for the absorber thickness.
 However, such a thin foil is easy to tear.
 Therefore, by considering the mechanical strength, a "practical" minimum thickness was evaluated as t_f^{min} .
-The criterion was that foil with the size of 50 mm \times 50 mm or larger is commercially available without support like an acrylic plate.
-Material dependence of t_f^{min} is also shown in TABLE 1. $t_f^{1 \, keV}$ decreases with the increase of the atomic number.
-On the other hand, due to the mechanical strength, t{f}^{min} tends to increase with the increase of atomic number.
+The criterion was that foil with the size of $50 \times 50 \text{ mm}^2$ or larger is commercially available without support like an acrylic plate.
+The material dependence of t_f^{min} is also shown in Table I. decreases with the increase in the atomic number.
+On the other hand, due to the mechanical strength, t_f^{min} tends to increase with the increase in the atomic number.

 IV.
-MATERIAL DEPENDENCE of TEMPERATURE RISE on FOIL ABSORBER
+MATERIAL DEPENDENCE OF TEMPERATURE RISE ON FOIL ABSORBER